 In this era communication became more democratic, and all participatory users became producers of important content on the Internet.

-From this moment on, users can interact with each other and also with the content available on the Internet.
+From now on, users can interact with each other and also with content available on the Internet.
 The increase in the number of Internet users has led to this change, which continues to grow to this day.

 In the stage of the Web 3.0 we introduce the concept of semantic web, it is intended that navigation adapts to the user’s tastes.